lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 }
 ```

 Rewriting your routes this way makes it very obvious what will happen when the user clicks on a link.
-It also allows us to clean up our top-level router by removing the
+It also allows us to clean up our top-level router by removing the route for an individual category.

 ```js
 <Switch>